mrmattson/next/index.md

 #### DOM Expressions binding
-- Absolutely the smallest possible amount of DOM updates and reflows
+- Absolutely the smallest possible amount of DOM updates
 - One way data flow: updates and unmounts are propagated downwards from parent to children
 - Expressions are pre-compiled and cached for high performance
 - Lifecycle events for more control